 - Identify their "wants."
-These may include shorter-term goals such as "I want to buy a house."
+These may include shorter-term goals like "I want a new phone" or longer-term goals, such as "I want to buy a house."

 - Consider their wishes, or long-term goals, and a plan to fund them over time.
 Instead of just wanting "a house," they may say "I want a house like mom and dad's house now."
-In many cases, people put these wishes first, mistaking them for needs—which brings on debt."
+In many cases, people put those wishes first, mistaking them for needs—which brings on debt.

-Most important, remember that you can help your child make a plan, but it's up to them ultimately to make it work.
+Most importantly, remember that you can help your child make a plan, but it's up to them to make it work.

 "The child moving back home must realize that it's not a handout situation," says Jackson.
 Having something written and signed that addresses shared expenses and their short-term plans helps the child realize this is something real.
 You then need to decide what they will pay wholly and/or contribute to.
 It calls for some back and forth negotiation."
 Be sure to answer these questions:

-- How can I calculate their rent?
+- How will you calculate their rent?
 For example, you might charge the same amount as a local studio apartment rental or reduce that amount in exchange for work on household tasks or projects.

-- Which expenses should we share?
-Decide what portion of utilities, housekeeping and maintenance they'll pay, or have them assume specific expenses entirely (e.g., their groceries and utilities).
+- Which expenses will you share?
+Decide what portion of utilities, housekeeping and maintenance they'll pay, or have them assume specific expenses entirely (i.e., their groceries and utilities).

-- Should I save a portion of their contributions?
-Then you can give them a "rebate" upon successful completion of their plan.
+- Should you save a portion of their contributions?
+In doing so, you can give them a "rebate" upon successful completion of their plan.

-- Groceries – 71% of adult children expect to pay, while just 47% of adults expect children to pay.
+- Groceries—68% of adult children expect to pay, while just 52% of adults expect children to pay.

-- Partial rent or mortgage expenses – 49% of adult children expect to pay vs. 28% of adults expecting their children to help with these expenses.
+- Partial rent or mortgage expenses—50% of adult children expect to help with those costs vs. 32% of adults who expect it.

-- Cable –38% of adult children expect to pay, but only 27% of adults expecting their adult children to chip in.
+- Cable/Internet—45% of adult children expect to pay, but only 19% of adults assume their adult children will chip in.

-- Utilities – 34% of adult children expect to pay, and 21% of adults expect their children to help.
+- Utilities—43% of adult children expect to pay, compared to 31% of adults who expect their help.

 3. Don't let your child neglect their own retirement savings.

-While your child is working on the goal of financial independence, it's still important that they remember to fund their future, and take advantage of
+While your child is working on becoming financially independent, it's still important that they remember to fund their future, and take advantage of